March 28, 2022

 8. Now we can see that ALL FOUR mental aggregates (vedanākkhandha, saññākkhandha, saṅkhārakkhandha, and viññāṇakkhandha) arise when an ārammaṇa comes to the mind.
 As we saw in #2 above, any ārammaṇa will also initiate contacts with multiple rupa and we experience the cumulative effect of rupakkhandha.

-- For example, when we watch a movie, we will recognize many types of sights and sounds, i.e., different saññā (due to different types of rupa), within short times; we may also experience different types of vedanā.
+- For example, when we watch a movie, we will recognize many types of sights and sounds, i.e., different saññā (due to different types of rupa), within a short time; we may also experience different types of vedanā.

 - Thus, it is important to realize that we NEVER experience a citta but are aware of one type of viññāna.